vinish86/crossplane-explorer/README.md

 ## Features

 - **Tree View of Crossplane Resources**: Browse managed resources, composites, claims, compositions, XRDs (CompositeResourceDefinitions), providers, and functions in a dedicated sidebar.
+- **Helm Releases Management**: The **Helm** section provides a comprehensive view of all Helm releases in your cluster, organized by namespace.
+View release details, history, manifests, and values.
+Uninstall releases or rollback to previous revisions with confirmation prompts for safety.
 - **Performance Panel (Live Metrics)**: The **Performance** panel provides live usage metrics for Crossplane pods (CPU, memory, and more) and lets you compare them with cluster node CPU usage.
 This gives you a fair idea of how much resource Crossplane is utilizing relative to your cluster, helping with troubleshooting and capacity planning.
 - **Delete with Confirmation**: Right-click any supported resource (including XRDs, compositions, providers, etc.) and select **Delete Resource**.
 You will always be prompted for confirmation before deletion, ensuring safety against accidental removal.
 - **YAML Editing**: Click any resource to open its YAML in a real file.
 Edit and save to apply changes directly to your cluster (like `kubectl edit`).